 Bernaqua at Westside Bern (Architecture by Daniel Libeskind)

 Set within a bustling water park, Bernaqua is a perfect option for families.
 The spa offers a full itinerary of luxurious spa treatments alongside a waterpark and a mall, just a few kilometres from central Bern.
-There is an indulgent Asian Spa with numerous massage options, a collection of hot air saunas including a Finnish Sauna and a bio sauna, and two women only zones that includes a tranquil polar light steam bath.
+There is an indulgent Asian Spa with numerous massage options.
+There is a collection of hot air saunas including a Finnish Sauna and a bio sauna, and two women only zones that includes a tranquil polar light steam bath.

 Bernaqua was designed by avant-garde architect Daniel Libeskind, with an angular wooden façade with drastic windows cutting through the exterior building and flooding the spa with natural light.